7RU7H/Archive/Security-Disciplines/Digital-Forensics/Digital-Forensics.md

 - Note taking while investigating to avoid:
 	- Recursive rabbit hole when dealing with [[Persistence]] mechanisms regardless of OS.
 	- Missing Cleanup

+Image Acquisition types from [THM AoC 2023](https://tryhackme.com/room/adventofcyber2023):
+	- Static acquisition: A **bit-by-bit image** of the disk is created while the device is turned off.
+	- Live acquisition: A **bit-by-bit image** of the disk is created while the device is turned on.
+	- Logical acquisition: A **select list of files** is copied from the seized device.
+	- Sparse acquisition: Select **fragments of unallocated data** are copied.
+The unallocated areas of the disk might contain deleted data; however, this approach is limited compared to static and live acquisition because it doesn’t cover the whole disk.

 #### Tools